 Day - A calendar day unless otherwise specified.

+Designated Waste – For the purposes of this General Order, designated waste will have the same definition as Water Code section 13173.

 Detention Pond - An excavated or diked area designed to capture and hold any wastewater.

 Discharge - The accidental or intentional spilling, leaking, pumping, pouring, emitting, emptying or dumping of wastes into or on any land or water.